aliyun/plugsched/README.md

 **Q: Will there be a performance regression when the kernel scheduler is replaced?**

-The overhead incurred by plugsched can be ignored,  and the performance regression is mainly depend on the code modificated by developers.
+The overhead incurred by plugsched can be ignored,  and the performance regression is mainly depend on the code modified by developers.
 After the benchmark test, the new scheduler has no performance impact if no modification was applied.

 **Q: Is there any downtime when loading scheduler modules? how many?**